yetanalytics/ux-challenge/README.md

 ## Requirements

 We have been approached by a client that wants to make InstaCat, the next big image sharing app, but specifically for sharing and rating cat pictures.
-Prior to spending developer time on the project, a minimal, unstyled HTML mockup for the site was make to present as a proof of concept to the client.
-Now it's your job to apply your awesome design skills to make the site sleek and satisfy the design requirements listed below:
+Prior to spending developer time on the project, a minimal, barely styled HTML mockup for the site was made to present as a proof of concept to the client.
+Now it's your job to apply your awesome design skills by taking the mockup and making it sleek and satisfy the design requirements listed below:

 ### Tone